 - You should be braless while doing the measurements.
 It is also handy to have a mirror to check the tape position.

-- Stand straight and measure your underbust.
+- Stand straight and measure your under bust.
 The tape should be on the same level all the way.
 Place the tape tightly and exhale while doing the measurement for the most accurate results.
-Note the measure down.
+Note the measurement down.